nachi-hebbar/lumaa-spring-2025-ai-ml/README.md

-# AI/Machine Learning Intern Challenge: Simple Content-Based Recommendation Deliverables:
+# AI/Machine Learning Intern Challenge: Simple Content-Based Recommendation Overview:

+I built the content-based recommendation system using the following approach:

+1. **Preprocessing of text**: Cleaning the dataset and removing null values
+2. **TF-IDF Vectorization**: Converting **movie overview** and **genre** into TF-IDF vectors.
+3. **Weighted Cosine Similarity**: Weighted cosine similarity between user query and movie overview and genre, to get top 30 movies.
+4. **Re-Ranking based on Popularity Score**: Re-rank the top 30 movies based on popularity.
+This ensures returning relevant and popular movies to the user.
+5. **Recommendation**: Return top 10 movies to user

-📌 Dataset
+## 📌 Dataset

 I’m using the TMDB 5000 Movie Dataset from Kaggle.
 Link for dataset: https://www.kaggle.com/datasets/tmdb/tmdb-movie-metadata?select=tmdb_5000_movies.csv.
 I have uploaded the same to this repo.

-⚙️ Setup
+## ⚙️ Setup

 Python 3.x (Tested on 3.10+)

 If using Colab, just upload the dataset and run the cells.

-🚀 Running the Code
+## 🚀 Running the Code

 In Google Colab or Jupyter, run all cells and execute the following function with a query: